Schwarber's 12th homer in 10 games helps Nats over .500 - WTMJ

 Schwarber became a free agent Dec.
 2 when the Chicago Cubs failed to offer a 2021 contract.
 He agreed in January to a $10 million, one-year contract with the Nationals calling for a $7 million salary, a deal that includes an $11.5 million mutual option for 2022 with a $3 million buyout.

-Juan Soto followed two batters later with a two-run drive, and Victor Robles added a solo homer in the second for a 4-0 lead off Hill (6-3).
+Juan Soto followed two batters later with a two-run drive, and Victor Robles added a solo homer in the second for a 4-0 lead off Hill (6-3), who said catcher Mike Zunino spotted him tipping his pitches during the first two innings.

+“I’m glad we caught it,” said Hill, who allowed eight hits over six innings.
+“I was able to go out there and execute for the next few innings and give us a chance.
+But it sucked putting us in that position early on.”

 Brandon Lowe hit his 16th homer in the fifth, and Kevin Kiermaier doubled in a run in the sixth.